pwwang/pipen/docs/api.md

 - **params:**
 `val`: The return code to be set.
 If it is None, return the return code.
 Default: `None`
-The value saved in the rcfile should be the real rc + 1000
-If output files are not generated, val = -1000, and the value in the rcfile changed to - (real rc + 1000)
+If val == -1000: the return code will be negative of current one.
+0 will be '-0'

 - **returns:**
 The return code if `val` is `None`
-If rcfile does not exist, return -9999, otherwise return (rc - 1000)
+If rcfile does not exist or is empty, return 9999, otherwise return -rc
-A negative rc (except -9999 [empty rcfile] and -1 [job failed to submit]) means output files not exist
+A negative rc (including -0) means output files not generated

 #### `signature (self) `